LSexton2396/BUTTON-RAT2/README.md

 - [Geant4 11.0+](https://geant4.web.cern.ch/)
 - [cmake 3.22+](https://cmake.org/)

 The most well-supported way of installing RAT-PAC II is via the [ratpac-setup script](https://github.com/rat-pac/ratpac-setup) which will install all the above software.
-It produces an environment script `env.sh` which sources both `ratpac.sh` and `geant4.sh`.
+It produces an environment script `env.sh` which sources `thisroot.sh`, `geant4.sh`, and `ratpac.sh`.
 This needs to be sourced prior to installing this experiment.

 ## Installation